 - 1) Pub Whatsapp has a unique ID for the user that needs to be established on both sides

 - 2) Both sides would need to verify this unique ID every time the user wants to chat with the bot.

 We will use a simple Auth system (Auth0) for establishing our Webhook’s Unique ID (website username), and we’ll use Auth0 again to create a code (auth code for verifying the user on mobile).

-How Pub Whatsapp Webhook API works?
+How does Pub Whatsapp Webhook API work?

-Download pub Whatsapp’s API is an HTTP-based API which only supports GET requests.
+Download pub Whatsapp’s API is an HTTP-based API that only supports GET requests.
 So, every time a user initiates a chat with our bot, a GET request is sent from the client to our server, which we use as the first step of verifying it’s really that useful.

 Our bot will return some random string as a response (the auth code), and this same string will be required by the mobile app later on (inside Auth0).
 If the Mobile App makes another request with the same auth code as the response, we can be sure that it’s really that user, and this unique ID for the user is now established.
 So now we have a way of verifying both sides (with Auth0).

 Whenever a request is made to our API by pub Whatsapp, it includes an ‘X-Whatsapp-Chatid’, which is the unique ID for that conversation.
 This helps us identify what chat to associate with.